Jiayi-Liao/hexo-blog/en/posts/en-paper.md

 in SSD-conscious Storage](https://www.usenix.org/system/files/conference/fast16/fast16-papers-lu.pdf): Two points base on SSD and Key-Value pair(small size key, big size value):

 	* LSM file without sorting: based on the efficiency of random read on SSD, cost on sorting is more.
-	* Introduce Vlog structure to reduce the writing amplification.
+	* Introduce Vlog structure to reduce the writing amplification and periodically check the availability of the data in Vlog.

+***

+* [HashKV: Enabling Efficient Updates in KV Storage via Hashing](https://www.usenix.org/system/files/conference/atc18/atc18-chan.pdf): Based on WiscKey, but with some improvements.

+	* Seperating hot data and cold data by partitioning data and find the hottest/coldest partition(to decide the frequency of gc).
+	* KV pair with small value will be directly stored in LSM file.

+***

+* [SOS: Optimizing Shuffle I/O](https://vimeo.com/274418771): Optimization on large-scale shuffle scenarios.